NFL controversies: 2012 Packers–Seahawks game

 On September 24, 2012, the Green Bay Packers faced the Seattle Seahawks on Monday Night Football.
 With the NFL and the league's regular referees locked in a contract dispute, replacement officials were acquired to call the games for the first 3 weeks.
 As in previous games, there were many questionable calls made by the replacement officials during the game.
 In the 4th quarter, with only 8 seconds left in the game, the Packers were winning 12–7, with the Seahawks inside the 30-yard line, with one last play to decide the game.
 Seahawks quarterback Russell Wilson threw a Hail Mary pass to the end zone.
 The pass ended up being caught by both Seahawks receiver Golden Tate and Packers defensive back M. D. Jennings.
 The two officials standing near the play each made their own call of the play.
 One official seemed to raise his arms to signal a Packers interception, while the other official raised his arms to signal a Seahawks touchdown.
 As with new NFL rules on instant replay, all touchdowns were liable to official review.
 The play was reviewed, while the Seahawks crowded the field in celebration.
 After a few minutes, full of controversy, the officials declared the play's ruling stood as a Seahawks touchdown, giving Seattle a 14–12 win.

 Almost instantly, controversy reigned as replays showed that before the catch, Tate pushed off Packers defender Sam Shields, but the officials missed an offensive pass interference penalty call on Tate that would have disallowed the score and ensured a Packers victory.
 As pass interference is not reviewable, the replay officials (who were not replacements) could only review the simultaneous catch ruling.
 After they upheld the simultaneous possession as a completion in favor of the Seahawks, the controversy surrounding the play led to a plausible disdain from not only irate Packers fans but also NFL fans in general.
 It was reported that in the hours after the game, the NFL commissioner's office received over 70,000 voice-mails regarding the play.
 The controversy even drew remarks from people outside of football, as basketball player LeBron James and professional golfer Bubba Watson both sent messages via Twitter giving their own criticism on the play.
 NASCAR driver Dale Earnhardt Jr. stated that the season had been "stained in a way that's irreparable".
+The lockout ended with an agreement and the regular officials made their return at the start of Week 4 in a Thursday night game between the Cleveland Browns and Baltimore Ravens in Baltimore.